 - Don't begin operating your business without choosing its form: Operating as a sole proprietorship with the intention of forming an LLC or a corporation will not shield you from being personally liable for any obligations or debts prior to the formation of an LLC or corporation.

 - Don't assume you're authorized to do business in other states: Some business entities might need to be recognized outside of their home state before they can begin doing business.
 At a minimum, limited partnerships, LLCs, and corporations need to register in the states where they will conduct business.
 You can usually do this with the secretary of state's office.

 - Don't panic: Choosing a business form can be complicated.
 An attorney can make sure that you choose a business entity that is right for you.

 Get Legal Help When Choosing a Business Form

-If you would like to learn more about different business structures and would like some guidance on which one would be best for your business, you may want to contact an experienced business organizations attorney in your area.
-You can also learn more through our DIY business formation service.
+If you would like to learn more about different business structures and would like some guidance on which one would be best for your business, you may want to contact an experienced business organization attorney in your area.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help